Rhinoplasty in Arkansas

 - Medications to avoid before surgery

-Most rhinoplasties are performed on an outpatient basis and usually take two-three hours depending on the extent of the correction.
+Most rhinoplasties are performed on an outpatient basis and usually take 2-3 hours depending on the extent of the correction.

 There are different surgical techniques that can be utilized.
 With a closed technique, the incisions are made inside the rim of the nostrils.
 In an open technique, the incision is made across the base of the nostrils and nose.

 A lightweight splint may be placed on the nose for several days after to help maintain its new shape and for protection after the procedure.
-Arkansas cosmetic surgeon Dr. Branman may also use nasal picks inside the nose to stabilize the septum — the dividing wall between the air passages.
+Dr. Branman may also use nasal picks inside the nose to stabilize the septum—the dividing wall between the air passages.
 These will be removed in about two days.

-Patients will be likely to have swelling and bruising around the nose and eyes.
+Patients typically have swelling and bruising around the nose and eyes.
 This will peak and begin to subside after the second or third day.
-Using cold compresses and keeping your head elevated will help reduce this swelling and it should almost be unnoticeable after two weeks or so.
+Using cold compresses and keeping your head elevated will help reduce swelling, which should almost be unnoticeable after 2 weeks or so.
 A little bleeding is also common during the first few days.
 Any bruising will fade after a week or so and discoloration will usually disappear in two or three weeks.
 Camouflage cosmetics can be used to cover the discoloration after the first day or two.

-All splints, packing and stitches - if they're not dissolved — will be removed usually by the end of one week, but they can be removed in up to three weeks, depending on your condition.
-It is common to experience some nasal stuffiness, particularly if you've had surgery on the septum.
-It may be a week or two before the doctor will advise you that it is safe to gently blow your nose.
+All splints, packing and stitches—if they’re not dissolved—will be removed usually by the end of one week, but they can be removed in up to three weeks, depending on your condition.
+It is common to experience some nasal stuffiness, particularly if you’ve had surgery on the septum.
+It may be a week or two before Dr. Branman will advise you that it is safe to gently blow your nose.